IDCS-NTUT/IDCS/README.md

 The streamer publishes frame headers via PUSH to the Jetson (`header_push`), encodes frames with NVENC, and sends RTP video to `net.jetson_ip`.
-The Jetson server drains the PUSH socket, runs YOLO inference, and publishes detection messages with `DetectionMsg.model_dump_json()` over a PUB socket.
-The UI subscribes to results, overlays status text, and plays the return video feed from the Jetson if enabled.
+The Jetson server drains the PUSH socket, runs YOLO inference, and publishes detection messages with `common.schemas.detection_msg_to_json()` over a PUB socket.
+The UI subscribes to results, decodes frames via `common.schemas.detection_msg_from_json()`, overlays status text, and plays the return video feed from the Jetson if enabled.
+The helpers omit unset optional fields so downstream consumers that still expect the legacy schema do not see unexpected `null` values.

 ## Testing and tuning the control loop
 Follow the steps below to exercise the closed-loop controller with the simulator